abrehan2/Inventory-System-UI/README.md

 | Formula Management  | Admins can update and delete formulas and their batches                                                        |
 | Expense Management  | Admins can track, update, and delete expense records                                                            |
 | Sales Management    | Admins can track, update, and delete sales records

+# Front-End Structure 🛠
+    .
+    ├── public          # Root folder that provides a context for React.js to render
+    |   ├── index.html
+    |
+    ├── src             # Folder containing JavaScript code
+    │   └── components  # Stores components to be rendered throughout the application │   └── helpers     # Stores information about routes, the data to be rendered, and the constants for Redux actions │   └── pages       # Stores all the pages to be rendered throughout the application │   └── redux       # Stores all the reducers and their actions │   └── routes      # Stores all the page routes
+    │   └── styles      # Stores all the CSS styles to be rendered throughout the application
+    |   ├── App.js      # Root component
+    |   ├── index.js    # Entry point for a server
+    └──